Rick Anderson (pitcher/coach)

 Richard Arlen Anderson (born November 29, 1956) is an American former professional baseball pitcher and coach.
-He most recently served as the pitching coach for the Detroit Tigers of Major League Baseball (MLB).
+He played for the New York Mets and Kansas City Royals of Major League Baseball (MLB) from 1986 to 1988.
+He served as the pitching coach for the Minnesota Twins and Detroit Tigers of MLB from 2002 to 2020.

 Amateur career

 Anderson attended the University of Washington, where he played college baseball for the Huskies in 1978.

 New York Mets

-Anderson was drafted in the 24th round of the 1978 Major League Baseball Draft out of the University of Washington by the New York Mets.
+Anderson was drafted in the 24th round (580th overall) of the 1978 Major League Baseball draft out of the University of Washington by the New York Mets.

 Anderson would see mediocre results in the minors, finishing with a 60–51 record over parts of 11 minor league seasons, as he possessed only average stuff and struck out an extremely low average of 3.5 batters per nine innings.
-Despite this, he would be promoted to AAA Tidewater at the end of the 1980 season.
-However, Anderson would spend the next six season shuttling between AA Jackson and Tidewater, being continually passed up for promotion to the majors while more promising prospects (such as future all-stars Dwight Gooden, Sid Fernandez, Ron Darling, Rick Aguilera, Randy Myers, and Roger McDowell) debuted with the big club.
+Despite this, he would be promoted to Triple-A Tidewater at the end of the 1980 season.
+Anderson would spend the next six seasons shuttling between Double-A Jackson and Tidewater, being continually passed up for promotion to the majors while more promising prospects (such as future all-stars Dwight Gooden, Sid Fernandez, Ron Darling, Rick Aguilera, Randy Myers, and Roger McDowell) debuted with the big club.